Telephone number 800-282-2882 and the email address, Elrushbaugh at EIBNet.com.

 Don't go away.

-I think it's safe to say, ladies and gentlemen, that if Detroit mayor Coleman Young had had a son, he would look like Barack Obama.
+I think it's safe to say, ladies and gentlemen, that if Detroit Mayor Coleman Young had had a son, he would look like Barack Obama.

 I noticed one thing.

-You didn't notice that.
+You didn't notice that?

-That way you I mean, you see, this is the difference.
+I mean, see, this is the difference.

 You saw the baby's lips.